The Way New Regulation Profoundly Changes Short Term Medical Insurance Policies in 2019

 Short term medical insurance plans offer major medical services in case of injury and illness, but they are not required to offer the 10 essential health benefits as defined by the ACA.

 They do, however, typically cover many common benefits like doctor/specialist visits, hospitalization and emergency care, lab tests, x-rays and more.

 Short term insurance coverage was originally designed to fill gaps between other forms of major medical coverage.

 Many people opted for a short term plan when transitioning between jobs and losing employer-provided coverage for a set period of time.
-Short term health insurance also appeals to small business owners or self-employed workers who don’t have employer-provided coverage; and individuals losing coverage under their parents or spouse’s health insurance.
+Short term medical insurance also appeals to small business owners or self-employed workers who don’t have employer-provided coverage; and individuals losing coverage under their parents or spouse’s health insurance.

-The 2017 restriction limiting the duration of short term health insurance plans had an unfortunate and unintended consequence--many Americans, specifically those that didn’t qualify for subsidies (or tax credits) on ACA-compliant coverage, were left to choose between paying for the ever-increasing premiums offered by ACA-compliant plans or risk going uninsured for the next year.
+The 2017 restriction limiting the duration of short term medical insurance plans had an unfortunate and unintended consequence--many Americans, specifically those that didn’t qualify for subsidies (or tax credits) on ACA-compliant coverage, were left to choose between paying for the ever-increasing premiums offered by ACA-compliant plans or risk going uninsured for the next year.

 Now in effect, the final rule extends the duration of short term coverage from 3 months to 12 months (364 days) depending on state availability and limitations.